madmachineio/docs/blog/2022/04-06-introduction-about-embedded.md

 * **C is the most widely supported language by various hardware archs in the embedded world.** It is considered a kind of portable assembler.
 You don’t have any other choices if you are targeting a rarely-seen hardware platform.

-* Even the absolute quantity of embedded devices is huge, **most of them need relatively simple software architecture**.
+* Even though the absolute quantity of embedded devices is huge, **most of them need relatively simple software architecture**.
 In such cases, you don’t need to use a higher abstraction provided by modern programming languages.

-In recent years, the embedded device evolves, hence both the performance and complexity increase rapidly.
-Embedded engineers are not stoping trying different ways to handle the increasing complexity.
-There comes Arduino (C++), MicroPython, Espruino (JavaScript), TinyGo (Golang), Meadow (C#), etc. But except C++, non of those languages are designed for system-level programming naturally.
+In recent years, the embedded device evolves and hence both the performance and complexity increase rapidly.
+Embedded engineers are trying different ways to handle the increasing complexity.
+There comes Arduino (C++), MicroPython, Espruino (JavaScript), TinyGo (Golang), Meadow (C#), etc. But except C++, none of those languages are designed for system-level programming naturally.

-As I know, only Swift and Rust announce themselves are (modern) system-level languages in recent decade.
+As I know, only Swift and Rust announce themselves are (modern) system-level languages in recent decades.
 When I first have the thought of porting Swift to the embedded world, I have compared Swift and Rust carefully.
 My conclusion is that Rust is too complicated for application development.
-But now, **in 2022, you can see Rust has already gained a reputation as system-level programming language**.
+But now, **in 2022, you can see Rust has already gained a reputation as a system-level programming language**.
 More and more people try to use Rust in [**embedded development**](https://www.rust-lang.org/what/embedded) and they have really [**active community**](https://github.com/rust-embedded).
 Unbelievable, are people gluttons for punishment nowadays😅?
 Come on!
 Swift!
 We can do this!

 Here are some typical features a system-level language should have:
 * Compiled language